chr0nikler/ReinforcementLearningSuttonBarto/README.md

 For now, simply run:

-1. `python3 -m venv venv` unless you like to managed your virtual environments in a different way.
+1. `python3 -m venv venv` unless you like to manage your virtual environments in a different way.
 Note that in the gitignore `venv` is ignored.
 2. `source venv/bin/activate`
 3. `pip install -r requirements.txt`